AmeliaLipinska/Gra-a-la-kono/README.md

-# Gra a la Kono – Console Board Game
+# Game a la Kono – Console Board Game

 ## Overview
 This project is a **console-based board game** in C++, inspired by a simplified strategy game similar to “Kono.”